sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

 - `target_protocol` (string) - Protocol for backend communication with the targets.
   - **Default:** `HTTP` for Application Load Balancers, `TCP` for Network Load Balancers

+- `target_type` (string) - The type of target that you must specify when registering targets with this target group.
+You can't specify targets for a target group using more than one target type.

 - `targets` (List of [TargetModel](#TargetModel)) - Members of the target group